elmaxe/devops-tutorial/README.md

 # Introduction

 In this tutorial you will learn how to set up a basic CI workflow for Python with GitHub Actions.
 You will learn how to set up unit tests and create an automated GitHub workflow that runs on pushes and pull requests to the master branch.
-The workflow will test and lint the code.
+The workflow will use unittest and flake8 to test and lint the code.

 ## What is unittest?
 Unittest is a unit testing capable module in Python’s standard library.